 In the study, working adults reported higher levels of misbehavior at the workplace—such as clocking out early or taking longer than allowed breaks—specifically when they were more powerful and morality was less central to their identity.
 People who placed a high value on acting morally, however, were less likely to misbehave at work even if they had power.

-No position is prestigious or noble enough to make a person of questionable character behave themselves.
 More than a decade prior to this study, Chen and her colleagues conducted an experiment that found similar results.
 Participants were given power to make decisions or not in an experiment, during which they interacted with a partner who arrived to the laboratory late and appeared disheveled.
 Those in power with communal personalities—that is, people who are more trusting and agreeable in relationships—were more likely to help their distressed partner, even though that meant that they stayed longer to complete the study.
 People with power who were low in communality were less likely to help out.

 Together, these findings suggest that power has a caustic effect on people with already questionable character because it gives them unfettered license to act, feel and treat others in ways that completely align with their own goals and interests.
 This psychological freedom can help explain, for example, the evolution of stock trader Ivan Boesky—the man who inspired the character of Gordon Gekko in the movie Wall Street.
 Early in his career, he profited legally from corporate takeovers.
 But as he rose in power, he graduated to brazen and illegal insider trading.
 Similarly, Diederik Stapel—a former professor of social psychology who committed widespread academic fraud—fabricated more and more data as his prestige and influence in his field increased.